 All forms of NPOs may engage in socially and economically beneficial or publicly beneficial activities.
 By their nature, foundations, funds, registered institutes, social cooperatives, and PBCs must primarily engage in activities in pursuit of public benefit goals.

 The Law on PBCs, for instance, requires PBCs to provide broadly beneficial services that are open to the general public.
-The Law does not further define what a broadly beneficial service is.
-However, it requires that the conditions for providing such services be specified in the incorporation document of the PBC (Law on PBCs Article 2(1)(b)).
-Similarly, the incorporation document of the registered institute must contain details concerning its socially or economically beneficial objective, including providing that the results of these activities must be equally accessible to all persons (Civil Code Article 402).
+The Law does not further define what a broadly beneficial service is, but requires that the PBC’s incorporation document specify the conditions for providing such services (Law on PBCs Article 2(1)(b)).
+Similarly, the incorporation document of the registered institute must contain details concerning its socially or economically beneficial objective, including requiring that the results of its activities be equally accessible to all persons (Civil Code Article 402).
 The Income Tax Law provides a more concrete definition of public benefit activities for the tax treatment of donors and beneficiaries of donations.

 3. ECONOMIC ACTIVITIES

 An association may not be established for the primary purpose of carrying out entrepreneurial or other income-generating economic activities (Civil Code Article 217(1)).
-The association may, however, carry out auxiliary economic activity consisting of entrepreneurship or other income-generating activity, if the objectives of such activities support the association’s main activities or enhance use of association property.
-The profit generated from activities of an association may be used only for the association’s activities, including administrative costs (Civil Code Article 217(2)-(3)).
+The association may, however, carry out an auxiliary economic activity, such as entrepreneurship or other income-generating activity, if the objectives of the activity are to support the association’s main activities or to enable more efficient use of association property.
+The profit generated from an association’s activities may be used only for the association’s activities, including administrative costs (Civil Code Article 217(2)-(3)).

 It is likewise forbidden to establish a foundation for primarily income-generating purposes.
-Foundations may engage in entrepreneurship, if such activity represents only auxiliary activity, and all profit is used only to support the purpose for which the foundation was established.
-However, such economic activities are forbidden if the founder(s) stipulated as such in the foundation’s incorporation document.
+Foundations may engage in entrepreneurship as an auxiliary activity, and all profit must be used to support the purpose for which the foundation was established.
+However, the foundation’s incorporation document may prohibit such economic activities.
 A foundation must not partner with a commercial corporation as a partner with unlimited liability.
 Violation of these rules may be grounds for the termination of a foundation by a court (Civil Code Articles 306(2), 307, and 377(1)(a)-(b)).

 A registered institute may carry out a business enterprise or other economic activity on an auxiliary basis, but any such activity must not jeopardize the quality, scope, and accessibility of the institute's socially or economically beneficial activities.
 The registered institute may use any profit only to support the activity for which it was established and to cover its administrative costs (Civil Code Articles 402 and 403).